cs0320-f25/typescript-csv-yhuang2024/README.md

 ### Design Choices

-I chose to use type overloading to accept both T[] and string[][] parameters.
-I was struggling with making sure Zod was able to detect what type the caller would input using type union of T[] | string[][], so type overloading seemed to be the best choice.
+I chose to make a custom type called a ParseResult that can take in both generic/string[][] types for type safety as well as an array of custom ParseErrors, which can return error messages for unsuccessfully parsed lines.
+With this design, I was able to return errors and test for them effectively while maintaining validation and type safety with generics.

 ### 1340 Supplement